SymposiumOrganization/EQLearner/README.md

 # EQLearner
-This repo contains both the source code of the architecture "A Seq2Seq approach to Symbolic Regression" at NIPS 2020 and the dataset generator library for creating symbolic regression datasets.
+This repo contains the dataset generator library for creating symbolic regression datasets presented in the workshop paper "A Seq2Seq approach to Symbolic Regression" at NIPS 2020

 Two types of datasets are available:
 * Univariate datasets with combinations of polynomial and composition fuctions, with a fixed set of domain points (Used for our publication).